 Background.
 UGI’s existing headquarters in Reading, PA was quickly becoming too small for their workforce.
 With a new corporate headquarters in mind, UGI chose to relocate to Lancaster County, selecting a site right off of the Pennsylvania Turnpike and Route 222.
 This brand-new building would reflect UGI’s commitment to providing reliable services, focus on providing sustainable energy savings with natural gas, and the professionalism expected of a large company serving more than 700,000 customers.

 Preconstruction & Values Management.
-More than a year in preconstruction, the UGI project went through several stages of value engineering, as the initial budget was more than $8 million over budget.
-Through collaboration, extensive analysis, constructability reviews, and cost evaluation, our team successfully drove the project budget down to under $28 million.
+More than a year in preconstruction, the UGI project went through several stages of value engineering.
 Our team performed “rolling” value management exercises at every budget update and between budget updates.
 This provided the client and community stakeholders with the lowest responsible price point for the project.

 Site Logistics.
 Located on a 32 acre site adjacent to wetlands, the UGI project necessitated extensive and complicated sitework.
 During one of the rainiest years on record, our team intensely focused on ensuring that the wetlands, stream, and preexisting drainage easements were preserved appropriately.
 Breaking ground in November 2017 meant that the bulk of foundations and footings were poured just as winter started.
 Several snowstorms, followed by above-freezing temperatures quickly turned most of the site into a muddy mess.
 Despite this challenging environment, collaboration with a great sitework partner allowed our team to move into building envelope work as scheduled in the Spring.